MGamalE/GitSheet/README.md

 * When multiple users trying to edit the same line in a file, as shown below

-	- User1 trying to add “½ tbsp cilantro”, and User2 trying to add “2 tbsp cilantro” in the same line
+	- User1 trying to add `½ tbsp cilantro`, and User2 trying to add `2 tbsp cilantro` in the same line
-	- Or when User_1 delete a file, User_2 trying to edit/modify the same file
+	- Or when User1 delete a file, User2 trying to edit/modify the same file
 	- So, you have to keep your files updated with latest changes from remote `GIT SERVER`

 <img src="https://github.com/MohamedGElsharkawy/GitSheet/blob/main/screenshot/conflict.png" width="500" height="350">